 One of the benefits of AppSheet is that you keep control of your data.
-To get started with AppSheet, you'll connect your cloud drive to AppSheet and select the file you want AppSheet to display as an app.
+To get started with AppSheet, connect your cloud drive to AppSheet and select the file you want AppSheet to use to create an app.
 If you decide to delete the app, don't worry.
 The data will remain in your cloud drive.

 3. Refine how your app uses the data.

-AppSheet will automatically generate an app based on the data you have using your column header (the first row of your data) as a field which you can now use to capture or display data.
+AppSheet will automatically generate an app by using the data in your column header (i.e. the first row of your spreadsheet) as fields.
+These fields determine how the app captures or displays data.
 Use the Column tab within the data section to edit the properties of each column.
 Use Slices to create subsets of larger data sets.

-4. Refine how things are presented in your app.
+4. Refine how the presentation of your app.

 5. Add actions, workflows, and reports to your app.

-Add Actions to allow you to quickly navigate or make changes to your app’s data with just a tap.
-Create Workflows based on specific conditions to trigger communications (email, SMS, push notifications) or data edits and updates.
+Add Actions to allow you to quickly navigate or make changes to your app’s data.
+Create Workflows based on specific conditions to trigger communications (i.e. email, SMS, push notifications) or data edits and updates.
 Utilize Reports to send out automated reporting on a regular cadence.